0xideas/sequifier/README.md

 The standardized configuration enables easier experimentation and experiment tracking, and, if results are shared, an **ever-improving basis for decision making on the initial configuration** when applying the transformer architecture to a new problem.

-Overall, it should be easy, **even for non-experts in machine learning**, to develop an initial prototype for a transformer model for a new domain.
+Overall, it should be possible, **even for non-experts in machine learning**, to develop an initial prototype for a transformer model for a new domain.
 If the results are promising, it might become necessary to implement architecture variants that fall outside the scope of sequifier, but with a much cheaper (in terms of time and effort) initial exploration, many more potential application domains can be investigated.

+Sequifier can also be used to train and infer **forward-looking embedding models**.
+These models output the activations of the last shared layer of the transformer, which encapsulate the information contained by the sequence so far that is useful in predicting the next time step.

 ### Data Formats